scalastuff/scalaleafs/first-steps.md

 </div>
 {% endhighlight %}

 The example shows the 3 things that can be on the right side of a CSS selector: a string, an XML literal, or an XML transformation.
 An XML transformation is basically a NodeSeq => NodeSeq function.
-Since nearly everything is an XML transformation ("#elt1" #> "Hi there" is one, bind is one and the class FirstExamlpe is one), everthing composes nicely.
+Since nearly everything is an XML transformation (like the expresseion "#elt1" #> "Hi there", bind and the FirstExample class), everthing composes nicely.
 See [Fun With Tranformations](fun-with-transformations.html).